PurpleCloud-MT/General/Solutions/defensive_handbook.md

 * With soft-delete enabled data can be restored for a specific period of time, in case an error happens. `Data Management` --> `Data protection` --> `Recovery` is where both blob and container soft delete can be enabled.

 ![](https://i.imgur.com/NpBQSXq.png)
-* To demonstrate the soft delete behavior you can head over the `Data storage` --> `Container` and toggle the following switch on the right side to see also deleted containers.
+* To demonstrate the soft delete behavior you can head over to `Data storage` --> `Container` and toggle the following switch on the right side to also see deleted containers.
 A hidden container will appear which was previously deleted while soft delete was enabled.

 ![](https://i.imgur.com/oxKctU3.png)